anoopajay91/LyricsDownloader/README.txt

 2.BeautifulSoup module
 3.Requests module

-The file will find the best match and gives user an option to place the lyrics into a text file with file name of their choice.
+The script will find the best match and gives user an option to place the lyrics into a text file with file name of their choice.

 User can find the best match by giving proper song name along with the aritst name